 Complexity

 This drawback is fairly straight forward: bigger migrations often bloat the complexity of your CRM data migration project and increase the likelihood that you’ll need some highly specialized migration assistance.
+While the prospect of migrating data to a more agile and scalable platform is enticing, it’s essential to navigate potential pitfalls effectively.

 We’ll touch on the cost factor(s) in a moment, but for now, consider the extra time and involvement from your team and then ask how much that old, unused data is really worth today, or next year.
 Sometimes just framing it that way is a helpful guide in deciding what to keep and what to leave.